Meisaka/isiCPU/README.md

 Programming Language
 ------

- - isiCPU is written in C, but it should also allow valid C++ compilation.
+ - isiCPU is written in C++ using the c++11 standard or newer.
- - The CPU and Hardware API must be in C.
+ - The CPU and Hardware API must be in C++.
- - JIT (if used) may include assembly language that will be called from C.
+ - Dynamic libraries should provide a C-style entry point (extern "C")
- - optional GPU acceleration features.
+ - JIT (if used) may include assembly language, which should support IA32 and amd64.
- - GPU acceleration is an optional feature, all functions must run in C first.
+ - (planned) optional GPU acceleration features?

 Building
 ------